 The discussion regarding “changes” with the client should include the following topics/factors:

 - What is the acceptable level of change the stakeholders can tolerate in terms of cost and time, as well as in intangible factors?
 These intangible factors might include loss of business, the impact on reputation, personal interests and expectations, etc.

 - Ensure that the key stakeholders participate in the development of the change management plan, such as priorities, tracking mechanisms, and reporting.
-For example, the change requests should not only reflect the typical key information, such as budget and schedule impacts but also their priority based on the intangible factors listed above.
-In other words, even though the impact on time and cost might be small or negligible by most standards, it could still pose a threat to someone’s professional career or to the organization itself.
+For example, the change requests should reflect not only the typical essential information, such as budget and schedule impacts, but also their priority based on the intangible factors listed above.
+In other words, even though the effect on time and cost might be small or negligible by most standards, it could still pose a threat to someone’s professional career or to the organization itself.

-- The “No Change Orders” policy: my personal recommendation is to avoid these clauses in project contracts, whenever the project entails too many variables, such as in construction, large scale re-organizations or where there are sub-contractors or sub-consultants involved.
-In other words, whenever a project poses too many potential uncertainties, which are out of the project management team’s control.
-That said if you cannot avoid these types of projects, see the next item below.
+- The “No Change Orders” policy: my recommendation is to avoid these clauses in project contracts whenever the project entails too many variables, such as in construction, large scale re-organizations, or where there are sub-contractors or sub-consultants involved.
+In other words, whenever a project poses too many potential uncertainties, which is out of the project management team’s control.
+That said, if you cannot avoid these types of projects, see the next item below.

 Follow more of my articles on this web-page regarding changes and change management.

 Mr. Romero-Lozano studied civil engineering and construction management in California.
 He is a registered professional engineer (PE) in California, holds the title of Diplom Ingenieur in Germany, is certified sustainability professional LEED AP) from the United States Green Building Council (USGBC), and holds several certifications, such as project management professional (PMP) from the project management institute (PMI.)
 He is highly experienced in a project, construction, and facilities management in the automotive, manufacturing, pharmaceuticals, infrastructure, and civil engineering industries.